 New Hampshire Criminal Statute of Limitations Laws

 State prosecutors have time limits for bringing criminal charges, known as the criminal statute of limitations.
-The "clock" typically begins running at the point the crime is committed and is paused when a suspect is living out of state, under the age of majority, or making efforts to evade law enforcement (such as living under an assumed identity).
+The "clock" typically begins running at the point the crime happens and gets paused when a suspect is living out of state, under the age of majority, or making efforts to evade law enforcement (such as living under an assumed identity).

-Statutes of limitation are meant to help preserve the integrity of evidence, including witness testimony, and maintain greater efficiency in the criminal justice system generally.
+Statutes of limitation help preserve the integrity of evidence, including witness testimony, and generally maintain greater efficiency in the criminal justice system.
 There are usually no time limits for murder or other serious felonies.

-New Hampshire Criminal Statute of Limitations at a Glance
+New Hampshire Criminal Statutes of Limitations at a Glance

 The state of New Hampshire imposes a one-year statute of limitations for all misdemeanors (three months for violations), while there are a few different time limits for felony charges in the state.
 As in other states, there is no time limit for murder.
 For sexual assault of victims under 18, the statute of limitations runs until the victim is 40 years old (within 22 years of the victim's 18th birthday).

-Additional details of New Hampshire's time limits for criminal charges are listed below.
+More details of New Hampshire's time limits for criminal cases are below.
 See Time Limits to Bring a Case: The Statute of Limitations to learn about similar time limits used in civil law.

 Felonies